Azure/reliable-web-app-pattern-dotnet/workshop/3 - Cost Optimization/README.md

 ## Cost Optimization in the Relecloud Tickets Application

 Analyzing the Relecloud Ticket application, it is possible to understand how production applications do apply Cost Optimizations in Azure in the Code.
-Helping Relecloud to operate the platform with cost efficiency and smooth with Azure and Bicep configurations.

 First, open the bicep file for App Service plan for the main application, the file can be found at ```infra\core\hosting\app-service-plan.bicep```.